tudo-aqua/z3-turnkey/README.md

 1. ships its own native libraries,
 2. can use them without administrative privileges, and
 3. can be obtained using [Maven](https://maven.apache.org/).

+#### Usage

+The artifact is intended as a drop-in replacement for the unpublished Z3 JAR.
+If your project works with the latter, it should continue to work after substituting `z3-turnkey`.
+The artifact is published via Maven Central.
+To use it with your preferred build management system, you can use a snippet from the [Maven Central Repository Search](https://search.maven.org/artifact/tools.aqua/z3-turnkey) by selecting the correct version.

 #### How?